 - There's even one story from a couple years back of a lioness rescuing an African girl from a group of men who were trying to force her into marriage with one of them, since her cries sounded like those of a lion cub.
 They found her later being cared for by lions.

 - This picture.

 - There's an equally Tastes Like Diabetes video on YouTube of a cat adopting a baby rabbit.
-I suppose that if you have that many kids, you feed anything that meeps.

 - Although not precisely adoption, there was a case when a human toddler fell into an animal enclosure at a zoo and was picked up and carried to the exit by a female gorilla.